compoundingeffects/bigpictureschool/game_theory.md

 7. **Payoff matrix**: Payoff matrix is just a chart showing what each player gets based on everyone's choices.
 Think of it like a menu showing prices for different meal combinations.

 7. **The prisoner's dilemma**: This famous example shows how two people might not help each other even when it's best for both.
 Imagine two suspects being questioned separately:
-    - If both stay quiet, they get light sentences
+    - If both stay quiet, they get light sentences.
-    - If one talks and one stays quiet, the talker goes free while the other gets a harsh sentence
+    - If one talks and one stays quiet, the talker goes free while the other gets a harsh sentence.
-    - If both talk, they both get medium sentences Usually, both end up talking because they're afraid of getting the worst outcome.
+    - If both talk, they both get medium sentences.
+    Usually, both end up talking because they're afraid of getting the worst outcome.

 8. **Repeated games and evolution**: When games are played multiple times:
-    - Players can learn from past experiences
+    - Players can learn from past experiences.
-    - They might develop strategies like "I'll be nice if you're nice"
+    - They might develop strategies like "I'll be nice if you're nice."
-    - Successful strategies become more common over time, like popular trends catching on
+    - Successful strategies become more common over time, like popular trends catching on.

 In summary, game theory looks at how people make choices when their success depends not just on what they do, but also on what others around them decide to do.